-Christine Stevens Mills: Both the American Academy of Pediatrics and the American Dental Association both agree that after age 3 chronic sucking can contribute to changes in growth and development, as well as, tooth alignment.
-Previously concern began at age 6 but with research we now say age 3 and beyond is the critical age for concern.
+Christine Stevens Mills: Both the American Academy of Pediatrics and the American Dental Association both agree that after age 3, chronic sucking can contribute to changes in growth and development as well as [issues with] tooth alignment.
+Previously, concern began at age 6, but with research, we now say age 3 and beyond is the critical age for concern.

-However, every child is different in maturity no matter what chronological age and we need to take that into consideration as well.
+However, every child is different in maturity no matter what [their] chronological age [may be], and we need to take that into consideration as well.

 Thumb-Heroes: What is your opinion about pacifiers?

 Christine Stevens Mills: There are pros and cons to the use of pacifiers.
-Pacifiers for the first year of life is OK.
-It promotes sucking and can reduce the risk of SIDs when given at bedtime.
-Just to name a few things.
+Pacifiers for the first year of life are okay.
+[They] promote sucking and can reduce the risk of SIDs when given at bedtime, just to name a few [positives].

 Thumb-Heroes: Based on your experience, did all kids manage to stop thumb sucking with your program?

-Christine Stevens Mills: If you look through my book, you then understand every child is unique and each program needs to adapt to their sucking pattern, personality, etc. Awareness of all facets of the pattern and understanding how to treat this Operant conditioning (Learned Behavior) and understand how to terminate this learned behavior is key.
+Christine Stevens Mills: If you look through my book, you then understand [that] every child is unique, and each program needs to adapt to their sucking pattern, personality, etc. Awareness of all facets of the pattern, understanding how to treat this operant conditioning (learned behavior), and understanding how to terminate this learned behavior is key.
 The individuals that returned to sucking usually did so due to an event that triggered the introduction of sucking.
-I then would have to figure out what the trigger was and then address that trigger, then successful termination of the pattern became stable.
+[In these cases,] I then would have to figure out what the trigger was and then address that trigger; then, successful termination of the pattern became stable.
 You have to look for the cause and address it.

-Thumb-Heroes: What are the pros and cons of your modification approach vs. HBA (habit breaking approach)
+Thumb-Heroes: What are the pros and cons of your modification approach vs. HBA (the habit-breaking approach)?

 - Do they address the trigger or just place something on the thumb to deter the sucking pattern while it is being used?

-- Is there a medical reason for that individual sucking, such as, airway issues to maintain an open airway so the child can breathe, psychological issues that need to be addressed first by a different type of professional, or is it a habit?
+- Is there a medical reason for that individual sucking, such as airway issues [that require sucking] to maintain an open airway so the child can breathe, psychological issues that need to be addressed first by a different type of professional, or is it a habit?

 Please remember, I am giving short, general, answers.
-There is no quick fix (many devices are just putting a band-aid on the problem not addressing the long term established components of the pattern/habit).
-My job is to get all of the facts, evaluate not only the physical components but determine if this individual is emotionally ready to eliminate a sucking pattern.
-Then I map out a plan for that individual to guide them through the process.
-My book was written with the same premise, know the facts, evaluate, then set up a step by step program to help this child.
+There is no quick fix.
+Many devices are just putting a band-aid on the problem, not addressing the long-term established components of the pattern [or] habit.
+My job is to get all of the facts [and] evaluate not only the physical components but determine if this individual is emotionally ready to eliminate a sucking pattern.
+Then, I map out a plan for that individual to guide them through the process.
+My book was written with the same premise: know the facts, evaluate, then set up a step-by-step program to help this child.

 Thumb-Heroes: What is the typical duration of your program?

-Thumb-Heroes: Is there an important aspect that we did not cover?
+Thumb-Heroes: Is there an important aspect of treating thumb sucking that we haven’t covered?

-Christine Stevens Mills: Prolonged sucking patterns can contribute to, not only, structural changes but also functional changes.
-Structural changes, such as, high narrow arched palate, narrow nares, changes in growth and development of the orofacial structure and misalignment of the teeth.
-Functional changes, such as, disordered breathing, eating, drinking, swallowing, and speech dysfunctions.
+Christine Stevens Mills: Prolonged sucking patterns can contribute to not only structural changes but also functional changes.
+Structural changes [may be conditions and changes] such as [developing a] high-arched palate, narrow nares, changes in growth and development of the orofacial structure, and misalignment of the teeth.
+Functional changes [may include] disordered breathing, eating, drinking, swallowing, and speech dysfunctions.

-When one body part dysfunctions other parts of the body will adapt and compensate causing symptoms and problems to develop.
-The thumb anchors the tongue down and forward causing changes in rest posture of the lips, tongue, jaw and head.
-These changes in rest posture can cause the functions to adapt and compensate leading to the thumb anchors the tongue down and forward, the lips part, the jaw drops, the tongue drops altering proper rest postures and when rest postures change so do the functions.
+When one body part dysfunctions, other parts of the body will adapt and compensate, causing symptoms and problems to develop.
+The thumb anchors the tongue down and forward, causing changes in the resting posture of the lips, tongue, jaw, and head.
+These changes in rest posture can cause [other] functions to adapt and compensate, leading to the thumb [anchoring] the tongue down and forward, the lips parting, the jaw dropping, [and] the tongue dropping, altering proper rest postures.
+And when rest postures change, so do the functions.